 In 1892, Mr J.J.
 Darcy took over the 40-room property and renamed it the Cherry Street Hotel.
 Advertising from 1893 mentions “the best $1.00 a day house in Toronto.”
-Until 1910, the historic landmark operated as a hotel under a few different names including the D’Arcy Hotel and the Eastern Star Hotel.
+Until 1910, the historic landmark operated as a hotel under a few different names, including the D’Arcy Hotel and the Eastern Star Hotel.

 The Iconic Canary Restaurant

-With its row of stools, Formica® tables and chrome-backed chairs welcomed everyone from office staff and truck drivers to construction workers and hockey players.
-There were autographed photos of celebrities along with Christmas lights and artificial hanging plants.
+With its row of stools, Formica® tables and chrome-backed chairs, the destination diner welcomed everyone from office staff and truck drivers to construction workers and hockey players.
+There were autographed photos of celebrities, Christmas lights, and artificial hanging plants.
 The restaurant was also used for movies because of its preserved décor.

 The family-owned restaurant remained in business until 2007.